Parry Sound, Ontario: Climate

 Parry Sound has a humid continental climate, with local variations in cloudiness and precipitation resulting from its location on the eastern shore of the large body of water, comprising Parry Sound and Lake Huron to its west.
-Parry Sound's annual temperature regime reflects a cool summer humid continental climate (Koppen Dfb), with January average temperatures of -9.0 C and July average temperatures near 20.2 C, and the usual minimal seasonal lag typical of continental climates: i.e. January as the coldest month and July as the warmest.
+Parry Sound's annual temperature regime reflects a cool summer humid continental climate (Köppen Dfb), with January average temperatures of -9.0 C and July average temperatures near 20.2 C, and the usual minimal seasonal lag typical of continental climates: i.e. January as the coldest month and July as the warmest.

 Much more unusual (for Dfb climates) is Parry Sound's average annual cycle of precipitation, and cloudiness vs. sunshine.
 With its location on the eastern side of large bodies of water, where prevailing winds and weather come from the west (typical in the mid-latitude Northern Hemisphere), Parry Sound experiences an exceptionally strong lake effect.
 From spring to mid-summer, this means lake waters are cooler than nearby land areas, resulting in diminished intensity of low pressure systems and less precipitation, but alternation of low clouds and fog (resulting from warmer air passing over snow-covered ground, frequent into May most years) with occasional sunshine, especially once the long winter's snow cover has melted (mostly May through July).
 Parry Sound's average driest month is July; here, thunderstorms are rare, due to cool lake waters inhibiting the combination of heat and humidity that fuels thunderstorm activity over areas like the central, southern and eastern United States.